MistaPidaus/KidCare-Centre/README.md

 # KidCare Centre (Ruby on Rails)

 A simple LMS made with Ruby on Rails during my internship period.

+# Duration

+This unfinished project took 2 months.

 # Features